The true artist

 Bruce Nauman expresses how he feels with honesty towards himself.
 Through his art his truths come to light and become visible to others.
 He creates art in the everyday, his works do not necessarily (immediately) suggest art.
 He likes the unpredictable, the direct and at the same time the strange.

-Inspired by Bruces Nauman, I structure with art in strategy® artistic activity and bring it into a holistic strategy.
-I abstract company-relevant themes and have them repeatedly questioned and interpreted by artists.
-In doing so, I give them space for free artistic associations.
+Like Bruces Nauman, we structure with art in strategy® artistic activity and bring it into a holistic strategy.
+We abstract company-relevant themes and have them repeatedly questioned and interpreted by artists.
+In doing so, we give them space for free artistic associations.
 The result is - as with Nauman - a complete work on a certain topic, whose individual works are interdependent.
 Each work of art transports the corporate content in a different form.
-I arrange the individual works in relation to each other and use them within the framework of a holistic strategy at various points where (potential) customers come into contact with the company - the so-called "touchpoints".
+We arrange the individual works in relation to each other and use them within the framework of a holistic strategy at various points where (potential) customers come into contact with the company - the so-called "touchpoints".
 In this way they receive added value, arouse interest and advertising is received more sustainably.

 About moments of enlightenment and annoying advertising